the sartu, a spectacular rice timbale

 Assemble Sartu’

-Butter generously a round 30 cm (11 inch) ovenproof dish and dust it with breadcrumbs.
-Line the dish with a 2 cm (3/4 inch) thick layer of rice.
+Butter generously a round 30 cm (11 inches) ovenproof dish and dust it with breadcrumbs.
+Line the dish with a 2 cm (3/4 inch) thick layer of risotto.
 You need to make sure that the rice layer is compact enough on the sides so that it will hold the filling.

 Oh my gosh!
 That looks so amazing!!!
 I don’t know if I will ever be able to do this justice, but you have inspired me to try making this recipe.
 I will let you know how I do.